Graduate Studies

 485G Research in Art History.
 (3, repeatable to 9) An intensive study of a special area of art history selected with the instructor.
 Prerequisite: 6 to 9 s.h. of Art History courses, ENG 180 and 280; and permission of the instructor.

 This repeatable art history course is designed to give students an opportunity for specialized study in specific areas of the history of art.
 Material covered may not be the same each time the course is offered.
-Topics covered in this course may deal with a significant artist and his/her time period, with a significant movement, or with significant developments in the history of art.
+Topics covered in this course may deal with a significant artist and their time period, with a significant movement, or with significant developments in the history of art.
 The course is repeatable but only with written permission of the instructor to prevent duplication of coverage.

 496G History of Contemporary Art.
 (3) A survey of post-WWII developments in the visual arts.
 The primary focus is upon Western art, but attention is also paid to stylistic developments in Asian, African, and Latin American countries.
 The central interpretive ideas and concerns for the course will be drawn from contemporary art theory and criticism.
 Prerequisites: ENG 180 or permission of the instructor.